varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 * Session

   All transactions initiated by a client connection are reported together.
-All log data is buffered until the client connection is closed, which can cause session grouping mode to potentially consume a lot of memory.
+Client connections are open ended when using HTTP keep-alives, so it is undefined when the session will be reported.
+If the transaction timeout period is exceeded an incomplete session will be reported.
+Non-transactional data (VXID == 0) is not reported.

 * Request

   Transactions are grouped by request, where the set will include the request itself as well as any backend requests or ESI-subrequests.
-  Session data is not reported.
+  Session data and non-transactional data (VXID == 0) is not reported.
 This is the default.

 * VXID